syncfusion-content/wpf-docs/wpf/SfChart/Legend.md

 **Legend** **Position**

-This allows us to position the legend inside or outside of the chart area (plotting area).
-By default, it will be positioned outside and top (using **DockPosition**) of the chart area.
+This allows us to position the legends inside or outside of the chart area (plotting area).
+By default, it will be displayed outside and positioned at top (using [`DockPosition`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartLegend~DockPosition.html)) of the chart area.

 {% highlight xml %}